xtofl/articles/meetingcpp-2018-report.md

     * scope often becomes smaller
 * the design process
     * forgiving on your input
-    * scrutinous on your output
+    * strict on your output

 --